Wonder Workshop, Inc.

 If you create an account to use the Service, you may be asked to choose a password for your account, which can be used to access information associated with your account (including Personal Information).
 You should choose a password that is not easy to guess and does not use words that you would find in a dictionary.
 Do not disclose your password to any other person.
 You are responsible for maintaining the confidentiality of your password and account.
 And we will attribute activities that occur using your account information to you.
 This includes the use of your password.
 If you suspect that your password has been compromised contact us immediately at firstname.lastname@example.org.

-How you can update your information?
+How can you update your information?

 Wonder Workshop believes strongly in giving you the ability to access and update or correct your Personal Information.
 You may update your Personal Information by logging into your account on Wonder Workshop’s Website, when available, or by contacting us directly at email@example.com.